 Once you’ve made a master list of meals for your once a month grocery shopping trip, you need to know how to inventory your pantry and freezer.
 It’s important to know what you have on hand so you know what meals you can easily pull together.
 Doing all of this work before hand can really help you to learn how to live simply by simplifying your grocery shopping.

-How To Inventory Your Pantry and Freezer
+How To Inventory Your Pantry

 - Baking Supplies